Objects

 Dreaming About Circles: Meaning, Psychology & Symbolism

-Dreaming of circles often reflects themes of wholeness, cycles, and unity.
+Dreaming about circles often reflects themes of wholeness, unity, and the cyclical nature of life.

 Written by: DreamMeaning Editorial Team